MicroView Mini 6000 Hygrometers Supersonic Wind Tunnel.

 Quick Summary

-The National Aeronautics and Space Administration (NASA), specifically the NASA Shared Services Center, has issued a Combined Synopsis/Solicitation (RFQ) for the procurement of MicroView Mini 6000 Hygrometers for the Supersonic Wind Tunnel at the NASA Glenn Research Center in Cleveland, OH.
-This requirement is for a brand-name product from Stephens Analytical.
-The procurement is a Total Small Business Set-Aside.
+The National Aeronautics and Space Administration (NASA) is soliciting quotes for MicroView Mini 6000 Hygrometers for the Supersonic Wind Tunnel at NASA Glenn Research Center in Cleveland, OH.
+This is a Brand Name requirement for Stephens Analytical MicroView Mini 6000 Hygrometers.
+This procurement is a Total Small Business Set-Aside.
 Quotes are due by May 8, 2026, at 4:00 p.m.
 CT.

 - Set-Aside: Total Small Business Set-Aside (FAR 19.5)